microsoftgraph/entra-powershell/module/Entra/docs/Remove-EntraGroupAppRoleAssignment.md

 ## EXAMPLES

 ### Example 1: Removes a group application role assignment
 ```powershell
 PS C:\> Remove-AzureADGroupAppRoleAssignment -ObjectId 0877c6c6-fc99-4d51-9871-8335be7cfc9d -AppRoleAssignmentId xsZ3CJn8UU2YcYM1vnz8nXBBPlQgBApOqrWsVNJlsa4
 ```

-This command removes the specified group application role assignment.
+This example demonstrates how to remove the specified group application role assignment.
 ObjectId - Specifies the object ID of a group.
 AppRoleAssignmentId - Specifies the object ID of the group application role assignment.

 ## PARAMETERS